-- 1. Must maintain an overall GPA of at least 3.0. - 2.
-Must earn a C or better in required nursing courses and required pre- or co-requisite non-nursing courses. - 3.
-May repeat only once a nursing course or a required pre-requisite non-nursing course in which a grade of D, F, WP, or WF has been received. - 4.
-Must complete with a grade of C or better any required nursing course or any required pre-requisite non-nursing course in which a grade of D, F, WP, or WF has been received. - 5.
-May repeat only one nursing course throughout the curriculum. - 6.
-GPA for students is calculated using the pre-requisite GPA plus quality points and credits earned each semester.
-This running tally must be a GPA of at least a 3.0.
+- 1. Maintain an overall QPA of at least 3.0. - 2.
+GPA is calculated by adding all letter grades and dividing by the number of courses (i.e. A=4, B=3, C=2, D=1) - 3.
+QPA is calculated by multiplying the number of credit hours assigned to each course by the quality points earned ((i.e. A=4, B=3, C=2, D=1) and dividing by the total number of quality points by the total number of credit hours. - 4.
+Must earn a C or better in required nursing courses and required pre- or co-requisite nonnursing courses. - 5.
+May repeat only one nursing course or a required pre-requisite non-nursing course in which a grade of D, F, WP, or WF has been received. - 6.
+Must complete with a grade of C or better in any required nursing course or any required pre-requisite non-nursing course in which a grade of D, F, WP, or WF has been received. - 7.
+May repeat only one nursing course throughout the curriculum. - 8.
+Students will be placed on probation for a QPA less than 3.0